JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 <a name="partitioned_ml"></a>
-## 4.4 Codon-position partitioned maximum-likelihood inference
+## (Optional) Codon-position partitioned maximum-likelihood inference

 Since node support for the 12s phylogeny was poor, we will try the CO1 alignment for better-support.
 As CO1 is protein-coding, we’ll use separate substitution models for each codon position by partitioning the alignment.
 In the Nexus file, the codon positions are specified in a block near the end of the file.
 Here we will use a similar format for partitioning the data.
 Have a look at the [partition file](./data/co1_bold_ed_aln_cut_partitions.txt): ”codon1", "codon2", and "codon3" are names for the individual partitions and "1-850\3" specifies that each third site, counting from position 1 (thus sites 1, 4, 7,...) should be considered part of this partition.